Reading from Network

 }

-When you fetch a wallet account, the response includes the fields shown in the example output.
+When you fetch a wallet account, the response includes the fields shown in the example output on the right.

-The lamports field contains the account's SOL balance, denominated in lamports.
+The lamports field contains the account's SOL balance, in lamports.

-The space field shows the number of bytes in the data field.
-This is not a field in the Account type itself, but included in the response.
+The space field shows the number of bytes contained in the data field.
+This is not a field in the Account type itself, but is included in the response.

 In this example, the space field is 0 because the data field contains 0 bytes of data.